Graded twisted Calabi-Yau algebras are generalized Artin-Schelter regular: Preliminaries on graded algebras and their modules

 \begin{lemma} Let $A$ be a graded algebra with $A_0$ finite-dimensional, and set $S = A/J(A)$.
 Then the following are equivalent: \begin{enumerate}[label=\textnormal{(\alph*)}] \item $A$ is finitely generated as a $k$-algebra; \item $S$ is finitely presented as a left (equivalently, right) $A$-module; \item $\dim_k J(A)/J(A)^2 < \infty$. \end{enumerate} In particular, if $S$ is perfect as a left or right $A$-module, then $A$ is a finitely generated algebra.
 In case the above conditions hold, $A$ is locally finite. \end{lemma}

+\begin{proof} For a proof in the case where $A$ is connected, see~~\cite[Lemma~2.1.3]{Rogalski}.
+Because of the subtleties involved in extending to the case of a general graded algebra, we sketch a proof below.

-\begin{proof} Set $J = J(A)$.
-Because $S$ has the left module presentation $0 \to J \to A \to S \to 0$, an application of Schanuel's Lemma gives that $S$ is finitely presented as a left $A$-module if and only if $J$ is finitely generated as a left $A$-module.
-The latter holds if and only if $J/J^2$ is a finitely generated module over $A/J = S$ by Lemma~\ref{lem:Nakayama}(2).
+Set $J = J(A)$.
+The equivalence of~(b) and~(c) follows by considering the left (respectively, right) module presentation $0 \to J \to A \to S \to 0$ and applying Schanuel's Lemma along with Lemma~\ref{lem:Nakayama}(2) to see that $S$ is finitely presented if and only if $J/J^2$ is a finitely generated module over $A/J = S$.
 Since $S$ is finite-dimensional, this occurs if and only if $\dim_k J/J^2 < \infty$.
-Similarly, $S$ is finitely presented as a right $A$-module if and only if $\dim_k J/J^2 < \infty$.
-Thus~(b) and~(c) are equivalent.